These notes are chunked into similar themes so scroll down to find comments grouped on (1) Shooting, (2) Shopping (3) Posting and (4) General

 What does Nikon CLS mean, and what does it do?

 CLS stands for Nikon’s Creative Lighting System.
 The SB-900 flash is currently the most advanced flash in their range – it swivels, tilts, diffuses, slaves, commands, and communicates with the right Nikon camera body using tiny pulses of light.
 Having an SB-900 is great, having two is better, and a six-pack is a portable studio (or use the earlier SB800 etc).
 CLS can be run in an automated manner, or with significant manual override – and unlike when using a PW based wireless set up, you don’t need to wander over to each flash to make changes to the settings as those instructions are sent wirelessly.
-Unlike PW’s however, the CLS system has a relatively short range, generally requires line of site angles, and can be fooled by strong ambient light such as outdoors on a sunny day.
-That aside, the CLS system is an incredible development for photographers and more detail can be found here.
+Unlike PW’s however, the CLS system has a relatively short range, can require line of sight angles depending on the specific environment, and can be fooled by strong ambient light such as outdoors on a sunny day.
+That aside, the CLS system is an incredible development for photographers and more detail can be found here and here.

 Do I need a Flash Meter?